Brazil travel advice

 Assaults, thefts, and scams often occur in unofficial taxis.

-Registered taxis are identifiable and have a taxi meter to determine the legal fare.
-In Brasilia, most registered taxis are white with a green sign on the doors.
+In Brasília, most registered taxis are white with a green sign on the doors.
 In Rio de Janeiro, most registered taxis are yellow with a blue stripe and have a company’s name labelled near the blue stripe at the back.
 Malls and the airport often have their own registered taxis.

 • Only use officially marked taxis

-• Avoid paying with credit cards
+• Avoid paying with cards

 Piracy